 Going back to the nurses, all of us here need to support the hard-working nurses today.

-I thank the Leader and his office for sending out today's proposed Order of Business.
-I acknowledge and put on the record what I said yesterday.
-It is his prerogative, and nobody else's, to bring forward the proposed Order of Business for the day.
-It is our prerogative, as Members, to accept, amend or reject the Order of Business.
+I thank the Leader and his office for sending a copy of today's proposed Order of Business.
+I acknowledge what I said yesterday.
+It is his prerogative and nobody else's to bring forward the proposed Order of Business for the day.
+It is our prerogative, as Members, to accept, amend or reject the Order of Business proposed.
 That is clear and I will not repeat it.
-It would be helpful if every Member of the House had the same piece of paper that I have in my hand.
-I am aware the leaders have received it but I call for every Member to have a copy of the Order of Business in his or her hand because it is important.
+It would be helpful if every Member of the House had the same piece of paper I have in my hand.
+I am aware the leaders have received it, but I call for every Member to have a copy of the Order of Business in his or her hand because it is important.

 I propose an amendment to the Order of Business but before so doing, I must note I look forward to engaging in the debate on the Judicial Appointments Commission Bill 2017 today.
-It got a great deal of coverage in the media today, particularly in the printed media, but I am looking forward to being here.
-I propose an amendment to the Order of Business - of course, I have the benefit of having it in front of me - that in respect of No. 5, Judicial Appointments Commission Bill 2017 - Committee Stage (Resumed), to be taken at the conclusion of No. 4 and to be adjourned no later than 9 p.m., there be an assurance, in the interest of the orderly operations of today, that it would not be taken before 6.30 p.m.
+It received a great deal of coverage in the media today, particularly in the printed media, but I am looking forward to being here.
+I propose an amendment to the Order of Business - of course, I have the benefit of having it in front of me - that in respect of No. 5, Judicial Appointments Commission Bill 2017 - Committee Stage (resumed), which is to be taken at the conclusion of No. 4 and adjourned not later than 9 p.m., there be an assurance, in the interest of the orderly operation of business today, that it would not be taken before 6.30 p.m.
 Alternatively, I seek confirmation from the Leader to that effect.
-I am happy to be here until 9 p.m., but it is a matter for the Members.
-As I say, I am conscious it is our prerogative, as Senators, to agree the Order of Business.
+I am happy to be here until 9 p.m., but it is a matter for Members.
+As I say, I am conscious that it is our prerogative, as Senators, to agree the Order of Business.